joeyates/phoenix_multilingual/README.md

 # Route Organization

-Multilingual places no restrictions on how you structure your router declarations.
+Phoenix Multilingual places no restrictions on how you structure your router declarations.

 You can group the localized versions under scopes, with path prefixes: